 The University of Glasgow has a long-standing history of excellence in seabird research.
-The Seabird Interest Group is a network of researchers, driven by the Institute, who are interested in seabird demography, behaviour & physiology, movement & resource utilization and trophic & ecosystem ecology.
-We also have an applied research focus on the impact of environmental change on seabird populations.
-We work on seabird species in the UK and overseas, and our methodology ranges from GPS telemetry, remote sensing and stable isotope analysis to GIS and quantitative modelling.
+The Seabird Special Interest Group is a network of researchers connected to the University of Glasgow who are interested in the demography, movement and resource utilisation of seabirds.
+We also have an applied research focus on the impact of environmental change on seabird populations, working on seabird species in the UK and overseas using a range of methods.

-The following case studies detail some of the ongoing work and outputs of active research programmes within the Seabird Interest Group.
+The following pages detail some of the ongoing work and outputs of active research programmes within the Seabird Interest Group:

 - Dynamic emergence of metapopulation patterns in northern gannets